calvinsendawula/qwen-payslip-processor/README.md

    - Fastest processing speed
    - May experience context bleeding between windows
    - Best for single-window processing or when processing speed is critical
+   - Newly emphasized in v0.1.3 for maximum speed

 2. **Medium (`"medium"`)**
    - Uses prompt engineering techniques to reset context